 Residential rental properties are often more accessible to beginners because they’re less expensive.
-Less money is required upfront, and that often means that it’s easier to get financing.
+Less money is required up front, which usually means it’s easier to get financing.
 While there are exceptions, residential rental properties are also typically easier to manage.
-In most cases, managing one tenant is easier than managing twenty.
+In most cases, managing one tenant is easier than fifteen.

-Most investors buy a rental property with the goal of producing positive cash flow — earning more income each month than they spend on expenses.
-Not every rental has a positive cash flow at first, but building up to one is a common goal of rental investing.
+Most investors buy a rental property to produce positive cash flow.
+Not every rental initially has a positive cash flow, but building up to one is a common goal of rental investing.

 Owning a rental property is an active form of real estate investing and requires time, dedication, and involvement.
 Being a landlord isn’t for everyone.
 As you’ll see, there’s much work involved in identifying, analyzing, buying, and managing a quality rental property.

 While there are options for outsourcing some of these active tasks, it’s barely 100% passive, and there are always risks.

 Six Factors Help Make a Rental Property Profitable

 The words “best” and “good” can be very subjective, with the definition of each varying based on an investor’s strategy and goals.
 But when everything is said and done, real estate investors want to make a profit.

 Here are six important factors that can help make a rental property investment profitable: